ascpixi/libryujit/README.md

 # libryujit
-`libryujit` is an experiment to create a static version if `libclrjit` which may be easily embedded inside various environments, e.g. kernels.
+`libryujit` is an experiment to create an easily embeddable, statically linked version of RyuJIT, also known internally within the .NET runtime as `libclrjit`.

 The goals of this experiment are:
 - remove all dependencies on user-mode libraries like glibc,